Image

 Phase N/A

-To be part of this study, you must have a spine deformity (a problem with how your spine is shaped), be scheduled to have surgery using these new tools, be 21 years old or younger, and speak English or Spanish.
-There are no other exclusions, so anyone meeting these criteria can participate.
+To join this study, you need to have a spine problem and be set for surgery using these robots and navigation tools.
+You must be 21 years old or younger and able to speak and read English or Spanish.
+There are no other restrictions for joining.

 Study details